NicoDaSkater/unit-2-practice-assessment/README.md

 ```
 **tags**: #variableDeclaration #mutability #primitives
 **key:** "variables declared with `const` cannot be reassigned"
+Prediction: The error will be thrown at line 2, because we are reassigning a `const` variable.
+A `ReferenceError` will be thrown???

+Actual Output: Was right about where and why we get the erro.
+But the *type* of error was different `TypeError: Assignment to constant variable.`

 11. **Wait, why doesn't the code below throw an error?! 🧐 What does this demonstrate?**